 These numbers are somewhat lower than those predicted with the METs equations; however, this just goes to show you that the energy expenditure values are ballparks.
 The number of calories you burn walking an hour will really depend on your unique combination of factors.

-That said, burning calories is just the tip of the iceberg when it comes to the benefits of walking, so lace up your shoes and enjoy your walk!
+That said, burning calories is just the tip of the iceberg when it comes to the benefits of walking, so lace up those walking shoes and get out there!

 The Shocking Discovery of Walking Method